-- vi.
-We confirm that we are satisfied that the actuarial assumptions underlying the valuation of pension scheme assets and liabilities for IAS19 Employee Benefits disclosures are consistent with our knowledge.
-We confirm that all settlements and curtailments have been identified and properly accounted for.
-We also confirm that all significant post-employment benefits have been identified and properly accounted for. - vii.
-Except as disclosed in the financial statements: - a. there are no unrecorded liabilities, actual or contingent - none of the assets of the Council has been assigned, pledged or mortgaged - there are no material prior year charges or credits, nor exceptional or non-recurring items requiring separate disclosure. - viii.
-Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards and the Code. - All events subsequent to the date of the financial statements and for which International Financial Reporting ix.
-Standards and the Code require adjustment or disclosure have been adjusted or disclosed. - We have considered the adjusted misstatements, and misclassification and disclosures changes schedules х. included in your Audit Findings Report.
-The Council's financial statements have been amended for these misstatements, misclassifications and disclosure changes and are free of material misstatements, including omissions. - xi.
+- vii.
+Except as disclosed in the financial statements: - a. there are no unrecorded liabilities, actual or contingent - b. none of the assets of the Council has been assigned, pledged or mortgaged - c. there are no material prior year charges or credits, nor exceptional or non-recurring items requiring separate disclosure. - viii.
+Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards and the Code. - ix.
+All events subsequent to the date of the financial statements and for which International Financial Reporting Standards and the Code require adjustment or disclosure have been adjusted or disclosed. - x.
+The financial statements are free of material misstatements, including omissions. - xi.
 Actual or possible litigation and claims have been accounted for and disclosed in accordance with the requirements of International Financial Reporting Standards. - xii.
 We have no plans or intentions that may materially alter the carrying value or classification of assets and liabilities reflected in the financial statements. - xiii.
-We have updated our going concern assessment.
-We continue to believe that the Council's financial statements should be prepared on a going concern basis and have not identified any material uncertainties related to going concern on the grounds that: - a. the nature of the Council means that, notwithstanding any intention to cease its operations in their current form, it will continue to be appropriate to adopt the going concern basis of accounting because, in such an event, services it performs can be expected to continue to be delivered by related public authorities and preparing the financial statements on a going concern basis will still provide a faithful representation of the items in the financial statements - the financial reporting framework permits the entry to prepare its financial statements on the basis of the presumption set out under a) above; and - c. the Council's system of internal control has not identified any events or conditions relevant to going
+We have updated our going concern assessment and cashflow forecasts in light of the Covid-19 pandemic.
+We continue to believe that the Council's financial statements should be prepared on a going concern basis and have not identified any material uncertainties related to going concern on the grounds that: - a. the nature of the Council means that, notwithstanding any intention to liquidate the Council or cease its operations in their current form, it will continue to be appropriate to adopt the going concern basis of accounting because, in such an event, services it performs can be expected to continue to be delivered by related public authorities and preparing the financial statements on a going concern basis will still provide a faithful representation of the items in the financial statements - b. the financial reporting framework permits the entry to prepare its financial statements on the basis of the presumption set out under a) above; and - c. the Council's system of internal control has not identified any events or conditions relevant to going concern.

-We believe that no further disclosures relating to the Council's ability to continue as a going concern need to be made in the financial statements
+We believe that no further disclosures relating to the Council's ability to continue as a going concern need to be made in the financial statements.

-- xiv.
-We have considered whether accounting transactions have complied with the requirements of the Local Government Housing Act 1989 in respect of the Housing Revenue Account ring-fence. - XV.
-The Council has complied with all aspects of ring-fenced grants that could have a material effect on the Council's financial statements in the event of non-compliance. - xvi.
-Any other matters that the auditor may consider appropriate.
+xiv.
+The Council has complied with all aspects of ring-fenced grants that could have a material effect on the Council's financial statements in the event of non-compliance.